spicywebau/craft-embedded-assets/docs/templating.md

 ## Methods
 The methods of the embedded asset model returned from the [get](#get) function.

-### isSafe
+### getIsSafe
-`isSafe()`
+`getIsSafe()` or `isSafe`

-Checks an embedded asset embed code for URL's that are safe.
+Checks an embedded asset embed code for URLs that are safe.
 This is strongly recommended to be used when outputting codes in your templates as a security measure.
 As embedded assets are pulling in data from external sources, there is a risk of gathering malicious code.
 The method checks the code itself for scripts and external resources against a [whitelist](configuration.md#whitelist).

 Returns | Description
 -|-